mariasanruiz/ZSSI/README.md

-# Z-SSI: Zero-shot Sonorizng of Images
+# Z-SSI: Zero-shot Sonorizing of Images
-Zero-shot Sonorizng of Images is an audio generator from images using CoCa and AudioLDM models.
+Zero-shot Sonorizing of Images is an audio generator from images using CoCa and AudioLDM models.

 ## Get started
 Once you have cloned this repository you're all set to go.
 Run the following command: